Indemnity – How the Supplier Can Reduce Their Liability

 Purpose

-If a contractual partner breaches a contractual obligation, under certain conditions the other contractual partner can generally claim damages.
+If one contracting party breaches a contractual obligation, the other contracting party can generally claim damages under certain conditions.

-A contractual "Indemnity" clause goes beyond this and expands the liability of the indemnifying contractual partner (usually the supplier).
+A contractual "Indemnity" clause goes beyond this and extends the liability of the indemnifying party (usually the supplier).
 Conditions and legal consequences are subject to individual contract negotiations.

-The indemnity is a principal obligation; it does not depend on proof of a breach of a contractual obligation.
-This offers a number of advantages over claiming damages for breach of contract:
+The indemnity represents a primary obligation; it is not dependent on proving a breach of a contractual obligation.
+This offers several advantages over claiming damages for breach of contract:

-Compensation is usually triggered by the occurrence of damage, without the need to prove fault.
-This way, the rules for causation and damage mitigation, which can otherwise make claims more difficult, can be bypassed.
+• Compensation is usually triggered by the occurrence of damage, without the need to prove fault.
+This way, the rules on causation and damage mitigation can be circumvented, which might otherwise complicate recovery.

-If the scope of the indemnity is broadly defined, it can provide a more comprehensive reimbursement of losses, such as legal costs and other related expenses, than would be possible in a lawsuit for breach of contract.
+• If the scope of the indemnity is broadly defined, it can allow for a broader reimbursement of losses, such as legal costs and other related expenses, than would be possible in a lawsuit for breach of contract.

-Claims for damages are considered more difficult to fend off, and it is more likely that the indemnifying contractual partner will make payments under an indemnity without having to initiate legal proceedings.
+• Damage claims are considered more difficult to fend off, and it is more likely that the indemnifying party will make payments under an indemnity without legal proceedings.

-Every indemnity clause is therefore critically examined and - at least from the perspective of the indemnifying contract partner - reduced as much as possible (see example below).
-Depending on the design of the clause, further restrictions may be necessary (see below).
+Each indemnity clause should therefore be critically examined and – from the perspective of the indemnifying party – reduced as much as possible (see example below).
+Depending on the design of the clause, further restrictions should be made (see below).

-According to current jurisprudence of the U.S. courts, an indemnity clause generally covers only claims for damages by third parties and not those of the contractual partner.[1]
-This aspect must be considered when drafting the indemnity clause, as contractual partners are increasingly trying to significantly expand the actual scope of a typical indemnity clause.
+According to current U.S. court rulings, an indemnity clause generally only covers compensation claims of third parties and not compensation claims of the contracting party.[1]
+This aspect must be considered when drafting the indemnity clause, as contracting parties increasingly attempt to significantly expand the actual scope of a typical indemnity clause.

-In this context, the applicable limitation of liability clause ("Limitation of Liability") also plays an important role.
-Often, the indemnifying partner attempts to draft the limitation of liability so that it does not encompass the indemnity.
-The result would be that the liability in the case of indemnity is unlimited.
-From the perspective of the indemnifying partner, the limitation of liability should therefore also encompass the indemnity.
+In this context, the respective limitation of liability clause ("Limitation of Liability") also plays an important role.
+Often, the indemnified party tries to structure the limitation of liability so that it does not include the indemnity.
+This would mean that in the case of indemnity, liability is unlimited.
+From the perspective of the indemnifying party, the limitation of liability should therefore also include the indemnity.

 Example of a Standard Indemnity Clause